LESLIE: Gayla in Washington is on the line looking for cooling options for hot months, some cooling solutions. How can we help you today?

 TOM: And you have a forced-air system right now?

 TOM: Look, there’s no easy way to do this.
-You’re going to either get a central air-conditioning system or you’re not.
+You’re cooling options for hot months are to either get a central air-conditioning system or you’re not.
 If you had a smaller house or you had maybe just some limited, uncomfortable areas in the house, then what we might recommend is called a mini-split ductless, which can be used for zones in the house and big zones, like two-room combination kind of a thing.
 But I don’t think – you’re not – certainly not going to be able to evenly cool the entire first floor or the entire second floor of the house with a mini-split ductless.
+That’s not one of your cooling options for hot months.
 And frankly, you’d end up needing so many of them that it would be more expensive than putting in a central A/C system.

 So what we would tell you to do is to go ahead and install a traditional central air-conditioning system, to make sure that the home is sized properly.
 And so the HVAC contractor can do a heat-loss calculation and figure out exactly how many BTUs you need, in terms of cooling power, to deliver cool temperatures on the hottest days of the summer.